PMEC-OSU/FOSTWIN/docs/index.md

 1. Enroll in the FOSTWIN control competition [here](https://fostwin-signup.evergreeninnovations.co/)
 2. Get familiar with the FOSWEC Digital Twin and the associated web interface
-3. Develop a custom controller as a Simulink model & run in real-time through the provided web platform
+3. Develop a custom controller as a Simulink model & run the model in real-time through the provided web platform
 4. Collect & submit your results from the real-time simulation(s)

 To participate in this competition, you must have a few pre-requisites: